orenbenkiki/dynamake/docs/tutorial.rst

         require(f'src/{name}.c')
         await spawn('cc', '-o', output(), MODE_FLAGS[mode.value], input())

-That is, constructing a new :py:class:`dynamake.application.Parameter` specifies the name, default value and command line option(s) for the parameter.
+That is, constructing a new :py:class:`dynamake.Parameter` specifies the name, default value and command line option(s) for the parameter.
 The :py:func:`dynamake.Parameter.value` property is set to the effective value of the parameter and can be used to modify some step's behavior in arbitrary ways.
 This value is either the parameter's default, or the value loaded from the default ``DynaMake.yaml`` configuration file, or the value loaded from another configurtaion file by using the ``--config``, or the value specified in an explicit command line option for the parameter, in ascending priority order.